7 business risks you can reduce with credit checks

 2) Reputational damage

-Credit checking also allows you to get real insight into how businesses run their financial affairs – whether they have county court judgements or even bankruptcies on their records.
+Credit checking also allows you to get real insight into how businesses run their financial affairs – whether they have county court judgments or even bankruptcies on their records.
 It is also possible to access details on directors and the people behind the business, so you can be absolutely sure before you choose to associate your business with another.

 3) Existing debts going bad